Alcohol consumption by youth in the United States: Parental supervision of alcohol consumption for minors

 Those who oppose a complete ban on underage drinking argue that it is important that minors be introduced to alcohol in a controlled environment, so that supervision and guidance might occur instead of experimentation.
 Some parents are willing to provide alcohol for their children if they drink it in a controlled environment.
 Furnishing alcohol to one's own children is permitted in 31 states, while it's illegal to do so for other people's children in all fifty states.
-Social host ordinances have been enacted in many jurisdictions to curb parties where adults allow minors to drink, assigning responsibility to the person who controls the premises.
-As of 2025, 31 states allow civil liability for social hosts who provide alcohol to underage drinkers, and 30 states plus the U.S. Virgin Islands impose criminal penalties for hosting underage drinking parties.
+Social host ordinances have been enacted in a number of jurisdictions to attempt to limit the parties where adults may permit minors to drink.
+Social host laws or ordinances have proliferated in the last ten years because it has been too difficult for law enforcement to prove which adults furnished or served alcohol to minors in their own home, so it permits them to cite or arrest the adult who has control of the premises.
 Due to the difficulty in proving these cases, some states make this an affirmative defense that the defendant must prove consumption was legally permissible.

-Current state (2024 data)
+Current state (upto 2025 data)

 According to the National Institute on Alcohol Abuse and Alcoholism's 2024 report, most Americans report ever drinking: 79.2% of those 12+, including 85.0% of adults 18+ and 21.3% of teens 12–17.
 In 2023, 62.0% of people 12+ drank (66.5% among adults; 16.4% among teens).
 Men consistently report slightly higher prevalence than women across lifetime, past-year, and past-month measures.

 Patterns vary by race/ethnicity: among people 12+, White respondents generally show higher prevalence, while Asian respondents show lower prevalence.
 Taken together, the 2024 snapshot shows alcohol use remains common, especially among adults, with notable demographic differences and substantially lower (but non-trivial) prevalence among adolescents.

+According to the 2025 Monitoring the Future survey, underage drinking continued a long-term decline among U.S. 8th, 10th, and 12th graders, with lifetime, past-year, and past-30-day alcohol use at or near historic low levels; binge drinking rates among teens also remained low in 2025.